JCLOS305/E-commerce-Back-End/README.md

 ## User Story

 ```
-AS A forgetful human who loves to travel!
+AS A manager at an internet retail company
-I WANT an application that can help me allocate resources, websites for resorts, and friends
+I WANT a back end for my e-commerce website that uses the latest technologies
-SO THAT my future vacations can have structure
+SO THAT my company can compete with other e-commerce companies
 ```